 Save caladium tubers for planting next year by digging the tubers in the fall before the leaves have lost all color.
-Spread them out and allow them to dry for a one to two weeks.
-Cut or pull the dry foliage from the tubers and remove all dry soil and pack in dry peat moss, perlite, or vermiculite for storage.
+Spread them out and allow them to dry for one to two weeks.
+Cut or pull the dry foliage from the tuber remove all dry soil, and pack in dry peat moss, perlite, or vermiculite for storage.
 To prevent rot, the tubers should not touch each other.
 Store them in a dry, warm place where the temperature will not drop below 50 °F.

-Starting with new tubers each year may give better results since second year foliage is usually not as good as the first year.
+Each year, starting with new tubers may give better results since second-year foliage is usually not as good as the first year.
 White-foliaged caladium tubers tend to store better than those of other types.

-Tuber rot is a fungal decay of tubers in storage or during the growing season.
-Select disease-free tubers for planting.
-Store tubers properly to avoid high humidity and in a dry warm place where the temperature is above 50 ºF.
+Tuber rot is a fungal decay of tubers in storage or during the growing season therefore select; disease-free tubers for planting.
+Store tubers properly to avoid high humidity and in a dry, warm place where the temperature is above 50 ºF.
 Never store caladium tubers in the refrigerator.
 Tubers purchased in early spring should be kept at room temperature.
 Leaf spot causes lower leaves to develop light tan to brown spots.
 Remove and dispose of diseased leaves as they appear.

-The burning of the edges of older leaves and scorching of leaves usually are the result of fertilizer touching the leaves; therefore, always wash off any fertilizer that may be on the leaves.
+The burning of the edges of older leaves and scorching of leaves usually result from fertilizer touching the leaves; therefore, always wash off any fertilizer that may be on the leaves.
 Other problems are watering during the hot part of the day or too little water.

 - ´Aaron´ is white with green margins and has some sun tolerance.

-- ´Candidum´ is an old cultivar that has white leaves with green veins.
+- ´Candidum´ is an old cultivar with white leaves with green veins.